Createdd/Writing/2020/articles/pythonApi.md

 - Jupyter Notebook (code development and documentaion),
 - Python (programming language),
 - AWS (deployment),
-- RapidAPI (market to sell)
+- Rapidapi (market to sell)

+---

 # 1. Create project formalities

-This is always an annoying step.
 It's always the same but necessary.
+I do it along these steps:

 1. Create local folder `mkdir NAME`
 2. Create new repository on Github with `NAME`